Your browser version is outdated. We recommend that you update your browser to the latest version.

 The grant also provided for a commemorative rock and plaque to be placed at the Heathcote Junction Railway Station to signify its past history as a branch line to Kilmore, Heathcote and Lancefield.

-WEBSITE: In December the <www.wandong.vic.au> website received 1,456 visits and in January it received 2387 visits..
+WEBSITE: In February the <www.wandong.vic.au> website received 1,211 visits.
 If any business or group has noticed any change which needs to be corrected to their entry, please let us know.
 To add your business or group email: whatsnewswhj@gmail.com.au

-After years of campaigning Mitchell Shire for the revamp of the Wandong bushfire park car park, we have been advised that the plan will be produced within six weeks.
+After years of campaigning Mitchell Shire for the revamp of the Wandong bushfire park car park, four weeks ago we have been advised that the plan will be produced within six weeks.
 Hopefully we will get a say in the design and it will be displayed to the community for comment.
+A discussion with a Mitchell Shire Officer some weeks ago presented some concerns when some important aspects of the plan seemed to be overlooked.

 The grate for the drain in Rail Street around the corner from Affleck Streeet continues to cause a problem.
 It is regularly blocked with mud, leaves, etc causing water to cross Rail Street at road level.
 Despite asking Mitchell Shire to fix the problem, the only time that the mud, etc is removed from the grate is when the WHJCG removes it.